New Jersey referee suspended after forcing black wrestler to have haircut

-(Reuters) - A New Jersey referee was suspended on Saturday after a video showed a black high school wrestler being forced to have his hair cut before a bout after being told he would have to forfeit the match if he refused, according to state athletic officials.
+(Reuters) - A New Jersey high school referee was suspended after a video showed a black wrestler being forced to have his hair cut before a bout after being told he would have to forfeit the match if he refused, according to state athletic officials on Saturday.

 The video, which was uploaded on Twitter on Thursday by a reporter from SNJ Today newspaper, showed Andrew Johnson of Buena Regional High School in Buena, New Jersey, getting his dreadlocks hairstyle cut off by a school official.
 Moments later, Johnson, who is black, won his match against his opponent.